antarctica/flask-entra-auth/README.md

 **Note:** This provider does not support client applications requesting tokens from Azure.
-See the [Microsoft Authentication Library (MSAL) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) if you need to do this.
+See the [Microsoft Authentication Library (MSAL) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) package if you need to do this.

 ## Installation